 - The entire game Comix Zone is about this, a creator of a comic book being trapped into it, and the stages (and the whole feel of this game) are just like motion comics.

-- Brightly Burning Ether by Blue Vertigo.
-While a majority of the action is presented in a very comic book-esque style, there are some bits of traditional animation as well.
+- Brightly Burning Ether by Blue Vertigo initially started as this before moving to a fully animated series.
+While a majority of the action is presented in the pilot is in a very comic book-esque style, there are some portions of traditional animation as well as moving lip-flaps.

 - Broken Saints.